snowplow-archive/sp-js-assets/README.md

 Contains all of the Snowplow JavaScript Tracker assets.

-To use the Snowplow JavaScript Tracker, we advise you host the sp.js asset on your own CDN or serve it from within your own web app, however these assets are available via the third party jsdelivr CDN.
+To use the Snowplow JavaScript Tracker, we advise you host the sp.js asset on your own CDN or serve it from within your own web app, however these assets are available via the third party jsdelivr and cdnjs CDNs.

 ## Snowplow JavaScript Tracker